arul-sri/divisionRemainder/README.md

 # divisionRemainder
-This is very basic c++ program to calculate remainder of division
+This is a very basic c++ program to calculate remainder of division